 Both the legal and ethical components of nursing practice are reflected in the RNABC Standards for Nursing Practice.
 Review the indicators of one of the standards for the clinical practitioner.
-State whether each indicator reflects an ethical or legal component.
+State whether each indicator reflects an ethical and/or legal Griffiths, H. (1995).
+Standards in action: ensuring safe nursing practice.
+Nursing B.C.
+May/June, 16-18